-0 to 4: 0=absent; 1=(>0-1); 2=(>1-5); 3=(>5-9); 4=(>9). α -synuclein- and phospho-tau-immunoreactive extra-perikaryal deposits were classified into three types - intraneuritic LBs (round or spheroid-like deposits in cell processes), thread-like (Lewy neurites) and dot-like (Lewy dots [16]), and graded from 0 to 4: 0=absent; 1=rare; 2=some; 3=many; 4=numerous in the same regions used to assess perikaryal deposits.
+The number of α -synuclein- and phospho-tau-immunoreactive neuronal perikaryal and glial inclusions was counted on microscopic fields at ×200 magnification in the amygdala, nucleus basalis of Meynert, striatum (nucleus accumbens, putamen and caudate), hippocampus (5 regions; subiculum, CA1, CA2/3, endplate and dentate fascia), limbic cortex (parahippocampal and cingulate gyrus) and neocortex (superior temporal and middle frontal cortex), midbrain (substantial nigra and tegmentum), pons (pontine tegmentum and base), medulla (medullary tegmentum and inferior olive).
+The average number of the largest three values obtained for each region was calculated and scored from 0 to 4: 0= absent; 1= (>0-1); 2= (>1-5); 3= (>5-9); 4= (>9). α -synuclein - and phospho-tau-immunoreactive extra-perikaryal deposits were classified into three types - intraneuritic LBs (round or spheroid-like deposits in cell processes), thread-like (Lewy neurites) and dot-like (Lewy dots[16]), and graded from 0 to 4: 0 = absent; 1 = rare; 2 = some; 3 = many; 4 = numerous in the same regions used to assess perikaryal deposits.

-The degree of neuronal loss in the substantia nigra was evaluated on H&E stained sections.
-In the lateral and ventral region of substantia nigra [1], the average of three highest numbers of pigmented neurons at $\times 200$ magnification was graded from 0 to 4: (0) \leq 50; (1) \geq 25-50; (2) \geq 15-25; (3) \geq 5-15; (4) \leq 5.
+The degree of neuronal loss in the substantial nigra was evaluated on H&E stained sections.
+In the lateral and ventral region of substantial nigra [1], the average of three highest numbers of pigmented neurons at ×200 magnification was graded from 0 to 4: (0) \leq 50; (1) >25-50; (2) >15-25; (3) >5-15; (4) \leq 5.